Camp Douglas (Wyoming): Officer's Club

 The club room features one of Wyoming's 20th-century treasures, sixteen murals painted by three Italian prisoners-of-war during 1943–1944.
-The charmingly rendered murals painted directly on the celotex walls depict icons of the mythical American west: cowboys, Indians, wagon trains, cattle drives, a stockade fort, and even the famous Old Faithful geyser in Wyoming's Yellowstone National Park.
+The rendered murals painted directly on the celotex walls depict icons of the mythical American west: cowboys, Indians, wagon trains, cattle drives, a stockade fort, and even the famous Old Faithful geyser in Wyoming's Yellowstone National Park.
 The murals gain special significance for the very reason that they are a vision of the west created by three Italians who had most likely only seen the fabled American West through a train window.
-The images they created were no doubt inspired from American movies and books.
+The images they created were inspired from American movies and books.

 Within the past year, an effort has been made by the local historic preservation board and the City of Douglas to assist the dedicated Odd Fellows in preserving this unique structure.
 Grant funds were received to hire a conservator for an analysis of the paintings and the development of a conservation plan.
 The next step is to find funding for the actual conservation of the murals.
 It is hoped that the building can one day be open to the public so they can view the murals.
 Few people in Wyoming today, outside of Douglas residents, are even aware the murals exist.

 The building exhibits integrity of design, location, feeling, association, and workmanship.
 The stucco siding over the original has a negative impact on integrity of materials.
 Integrity of the setting has been compromised by nearby development that has taken place over the past thirty years.

 The former Officer's Club at the Douglas Prisoner of War Camp is eligible for listing in the National Register of Historic Places under Criterion A for its association with the direct impact of World War II on hundreds of local communities in the United States.

 Although armed conflict never reached the US shores, the effects of the war were nonetheless experienced in many different ways on the home front.
 The Douglas POW Camp exemplifies indirectly the strength and power the United States brought to the European war effort, especially the technological, mobilization, and organizational skills that were quickly marshaled for the war effort as evidenced by the rapid construction of various types of military facilities built in record time throughout the country.